Scooby-Doo! and the Witch's Ghost: Production

 After the success of Scooby-Doo on Zombie Island, which received better sales than Warner Bros. had expected, the team were tasked with creating a second Scooby-Doo direct-to-video film.
 Its predecessor was considered a one-off experiment and, as such, the crew producing it worked with little oversight from executives.
 For Witch's Ghost, this creative freedom was scaled back considerably.
-Warner Bros. suggested screenwriters Rick Copp and David A. Goodman, which insulted the team that had produced the first film in total autonomy.
+Warner Bros. suggested screenwriters Rick Copp and David A. Goodman.
 In addition, the studio requested the filmmakers "tone down" their content, as they feared Zombie Island had proved too scary for its intended audience.

 Copp and Goodman's script concluded with the revelation that the townspeople were using the witch as a publicity stunt.
 The original team found this unsatisfactory, so Glenn Leopold and Davis Doi re-wrote the last third of the film, introducing the concept that the ghost is real.

 Soundtrack

 To coincide with the release of Scooby-Doo on Zombie Island, Warner Bros. decided to release the album Scooby-Doo's Snack Tracks: The Ultimate Collection.
 It went on to peak at number 5 on Billboards Kid Albums chart and stayed in the top 25 for over 26-weeks.
 This popularity inspired Warner Bros. to release a full length soundtrack for their next film, Scooby-Doo! and the Witch's Ghost.

 Kid Rhino partnered with Warner Home Video and Cartoon Network to release the soundtrack for the film.
 According to Rhino VP Carol Lee, "We [worked] closely with Warner Home Video so that we're part of everything they do."
 She added the soundtrack to the film was, "treated like that of a theatrical release.
 We created a Music Video which appeared on the home video."

 On September 14, 1999, the soundtrack was released on CD and Audio Cassette, featuring songs by the Hex Girls, and Billy Ray Cyrus performing "Scooby-Doo, Where Are You?".